Input-to-state stability for bilinear feedback systems: Examples

-\begin{remark} In \cite{TucWei14} the authors proved that the Burgers equation admits global solutions for all input data $z_0 \in \H_0^1(0,1)$ and $u_1 \in \L^2(0,\infty;\L^2(0,1))$.
-Unfortunately \eqref{eq:decay_property_B2N} only seems to hold for $z \in D(A)$ with norm bounded by a certain $\delta>0$, so our methods does not guarantee a global $\L^2$-ISS-estimate for input data which are not small if we consider the equation on the spaces from \eqref{eq:spaces_Burgers_eq_H1}. \end{remark}
+\begin{remark} In \cite[Theorem~8.1]{TucWei14} the authors proved that the Burgers equation admits global solutions for all input data $z_0 \in \H_0^1(0,1)$ and $u_1 \in \L^2(0,\infty;\L^2(0,1))$.
+Unfortunately, \eqref{eq:decay_property_B2N} does not hold for all $z \in D(A)$, so our methods does not guarantee a global $\L^2$-ISS-estimate for input data which are not small if we consider the equation on the spaces from \eqref{eq:spaces_Burgers_eq_H1}. \end{remark}